-Pupils are screened in Year 9, towards the end of the summer term.
-Parents of those whose scores fall below average are contacted following the department's review of results to seek consent for a full assessment to take place.
-Pupil consent is also obtained.
+Pupils are screened in Year 9, within the Autumn term.
 Pupils are then seen individually to assess reading comprehension, word reading accuracy, spelling, writing speed and legibility, processing speed and working memory.
 Standardised tests are used.
-A crucial aspect in applying for exam concessions is history of need.
+A crucial aspect in applying for exam concessions is the student's normal way of working.
 This must be satisfactorily documented and provided in order to process an application.

-A Form 8 is completed and an application to the exam is submitted.
+A Form 8 is completed and an application to the exam board is submitted.
 Parents will be notified of the outcome, and any concession updated on our systems.